QuiltMC/rfcs/structure/0006-governance.md

 ## Processes

-In order to streamline working with teams, some standard processes need to be defined.
+To streamline working with teams, some standard processes need to be defined.
-The following processes apply to all teams, unless that team's RFC specifies a different process.
+The following processes apply to all teams unless that team's RFC specifies a different process.

 ### Voting

-Unless specified otherwise, the followin process is used for voting:
+Unless specified otherwise, the following process is used for voting:

 A vote in a team may be called at any time by a team lead for that team or for one of its parent teams.
 A member of the administrative board may also initiate a vote in any team.